-Admissions Deposit for New Students (credited to account ount)\$200 Advanced Placement Assessment fee (per semester how ur)\$50 Audit Fee per Credit Hour \$175 Audit Fee for Senior Citizens (65 and older) No Charge (subject to space available) Change in Final Examination Schedule (per course) \$25 Credit by Exam (fee per credit hour) \$50 Directed Study Course Fee (plus tuition) \$80
+Admissions Deposit for New Students (credited to account) Advanced Placement Assessment fee (per semester hour)\$50 Audit Fee per Credit Hour\$175 Audit Fee for Senior Citizens (65 and older) No Charge (subject to space available) Change in Final Examination Schedule (per course)\$25 Credit by Exam (fee per credit hour)\$50 Directed Study Course Fee (plus tuition)\$80

-Graduation Fee\$70

-Laboratory/Course Fees (varies by department and course)up to \$200

-Late Registration Fee

-Late Payment Charge

-Nursing Clinical Fee per Semester (four semesters only)\$1200

-Nursing Testing Fee (Junior and Senior Years only)\$360

-Nursing Clinical Compliance Fee\$200

-(There are a variety of expenses over and above college tuition and fees that apply to nursing students.
+Graduation Fee \$70 Laboratory/Course Fees (varies by department and course) Late Registration Fee\$50 Late Payment Charge Nursing Clinical Fee per Semester (four semesters only) Nursing Testing Fee (Junior and Senior Years only)\$360 Nursing Clinical Compliance Fee\$200 (There are a variety of expenses over and above college tuition and fees that apply to nursing students.
 See the Nursing Department Student Handbook for details.)

-Private Music Lessons per credit hour (plus tuition)\$300

-(Private Music Lessons are not refundable after the first week of the semester)

-Recital fee\$40

-Re-enrollment fee (if courses are dropped due to non-payment)\$50

-Replacement of ID\$10

-Replacement of Parking Sticker\$5

-Service charge (on unpaid account balance)1.25% per month

-Student Teaching Fee\$120

-Student Health Insurance (per semester) See Cashier's Office for current fee

-Transcripts - Official\$10.00

-Transcripts - Unofficial\$3.00
+Private Music Lessons per credit hour (plus tuition)\$300 (Private Music Lessons are not refundable after the first week of the semester) (1 HVate Iviusic Lessons are not refundable after the first week of the semester) Recital fee Recital fee\$40 Recital fee Recital fee\$40 Recital fee\$40Re-enrollment fee (if courses are dropped due to non-payment)\$50Replacement of ID\$10 Recital fee\$40Re-enrollment fee (if courses are dropped due to non-payment)\$50Replacement of ID\$10Replacement of Parking Sticker\$5Service charge (on unpaid account balance)1.25% per month Recital fee\$40Re-enrollment fee (if courses are dropped due to non-payment)\$50Replacement of ID\$10Replacement of Parking Sticker\$5 Recital fee

-Charges and fees are for the 2015-16 academic year and are subject to change without notice at the discretion of the University.
+\Charges and fees are for the 2015-16 academic year and are subject to change without notice at the discretion of the University.